microsoft/BotFramework-WebChat/SPEECH.md

 ### Integrating Web Chat into your page

-This integration code is excerpted from a [sample named "Integrating with Cognitive Services Speech Services"](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/06.c.cognitive-services-speech-services-js).
+This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"](https://github.com/microsoft/BotFramework-WebChat/tree/master/samples/06.c.cognitive-services-speech-services-js).

 > To bring more focus around the integration, we simplified from the original sample code by using subscription key instead of authorization token.
 You should always use authorization token for production systems.